Grants to support businesses during third national Lockdown

-Please complete a short online survey, which applies to all businesses and organisations in Cornwall and the Isles of Scilly about how the coronavirus pandemic may be impacting on your business.
-The Cornwall & Isles of Scilly Growth and Skills Hub is working with Cornwall Council, the Cornwall and Isles of Scilly Local Enterprise Partnership, and the Cornwall Chamber of Commerce and the Federation of Small Businesses to capture the information.
+Please complete a short online survey, which applies to all businesses and organisations in Cornwall and the Isles of Scilly about how the coronavirus pandemic may still be impacting on your business.
 Survey results will be shared with the Government to help inform current and future COVID-19 business support measures.

 The Cornwall & Isles of Scilly Growth and Skills Hub have a summary of support for businesses.
 If you need help to understand what support is available to you call them on 01209 708660.
 If you are unable to get through leave a message or email them on firstname.lastname@example.org and they will get back to you.